-Edun Woos Investors for Mass Housing, Agric Settlement Project As MOFI, Niger Sign MoU
+Edun Woos Investors for Mass Housing, Agric Settlement Project as MOFI, Niger Sign MoU

 Ndubuisi Francis in Abuja

-The Minister of Finance and Coordinating Minister of the Economy, Mr. Wale Edun, made the call in Abuja at the signing of a Memorandum of Understanding (MoU) between the Ministry of Finance Incorporated (MOFI) and the Niger State government.
+Minister of Finance and Coordinating Minister of the Economy, Mr. Wale Edun, made the call in Abuja at the signing of a Memorandum of Understanding (MoU) between Ministry of Finance Incorporated (MOFI), and Niger State Government.

-The project, to be implemented by the MOFI and the state government, is designed to integrate housing development with agricultural productivity under the supervision of the Federal Ministry of Finance.
+The project, to be implemented by MOFI and Niger State Government, is designed to integrate housing development with agricultural productivity under the supervision of the Federal Ministry of Finance.

-Edun noted that the MoU signing ceremony represented more than a formal agreement, describing it as a powerful demonstration of cooperative federalism, strategic alignment, and shared commitment to inclusive economic development, in line with President Bola Tinubu’s Renewed Hope Agenda.
+Edun stated that the MoU signing ceremony represented more than a formal agreement, describing it as a powerful demonstration of cooperative federalism, strategic alignment, and shared commitment to inclusive economic development, in line with President Bola Ahmed Tinubu’s Renewed Hope Agenda.

-The minister stressed that the MoU sends a clear signal to the investment community that Niger State, working in alignment with the Federal Ministry of Finance and MOFI, is open for credible, well-structured, and impact-driven investment.
+The minister stressed that the MoU sent a clear signal to the investment community that Niger State, working in alignment with Federal Ministry of Finance and MOFI, was open for credible, well-structured, and impact-driven investment.

 “We invite developers, financial institutions, pension funds, real estate investors and agribusiness investors to see this project as a scalable model that can be replicated across the state and beyond,” he said.

-With the Federal Ministry of Finance serving as the anchor, Edun affirmed that the initiative benefits from strong policy coordination, financial credibility, and institutional oversight at the highest level.
+With Federal Ministry of Finance serving as the anchor, Edun affirmed that the initiative benefited from strong policy coordination, financial credibility, and institutional oversight at the highest level.

 “This project is therefore deliberately designed not just as a housing intervention, but as a settlement framework for farmers, aimed at strengthening agricultural value chains and improving livelihoods across the state.
 Niger State remains one of Nigeria’s most agriculturally endowed states.